CassandraMaldonado/AirFare_Prediction/README.md

 ## Project Overview
 Repo aimed at analyzing airline pricing trends and forecasting future ticket prices using time-series and machine learning models.
 The goal is to provide travelers with insights that enable smarter, more cost-effective booking decisions by exploring the dynamics of fare pricing.

-🎯 Objectives
+## Objectives
-Analyze fare trends over time to identify patterns and anomalies
+- Analyze fare trends over time to identify patterns and anomalies.

-Understand the impact of key factors like seat availability, flight length, and fare class
+- Understand the impact of key factors like seat availability, flight length, and fare class

-Build predictive models for future ticket pricing
+- Build predictive models for future ticket pricing

-Generate booking insights to help users make informed travel decisions
+- Generate booking insights to help users make informed travel decisions

 📊 Exploratory Data Analysis (EDA)
 🕒 Fare Trends Over Time